axbh25/smac2026-Technova-naseej/README.md

 ## Current MVP Flow

 1. Create a local family profile
-2. Create a Teach-a-Skill draft
+2. Create a Teach-a-skill draft
 3. Type or dictate the explanation
 4. Optionally add one private context photo
 5. Generate a card or use an Offline Guide
 6. Review and save the three-step card
 7. Practise each step
-8. Optionally hear a step aloud
+8. Optionally hear one step aloud
 9. Answer the teach-back question
 10. Complete the family lesson
 11. Choose one skill to teach in return